christophsax/tdmc/README.md

-# tdmc

-Reproducible Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods.
+## tdmc: Reproducible Monte-Carlo Evaluation of Regression-Based Temporal Disaggregation Methods.

 This R package contains all *data*, *code* and *content* to build the paper.
 Requires R and LaTeX, which are both free and open source.